How to buy OZ Minerals (OZL) shares

 OZ Minerals share dividends

-Recently OZ Minerals has paid out, on average, around 37.28% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.58% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OZ Minerals shareholders could enjoy a 1.58% return on their shares, in the form of dividend payments.
-In OZ Minerals's case, that would currently equate to about A$0.23 per share.
+Recently OZ Minerals has paid out, on average, around 20.49% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.12% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OZ Minerals shareholders could enjoy a 1.12% return on their shares, in the form of dividend payments.
+In OZ Minerals's case, that would currently equate to about A$0.25 per share.

-While OZ Minerals's payout ratio might seem fairly standard, it's worth remembering that OZ Minerals may be investing much of the rest of its net profits in future growth.
+While OZ Minerals's payout ratio might seem low, this can signify that OZ Minerals is investing more in its future growth.

 Have OZ Minerals's shares ever split?